-Students are allowed the following number of absences every semester relative to the number of class meetings per week.
-Students who have more than the stipulated absences will receive a final course letter grade penalty of one full letter grade for every additional absence.
-Late arrivals, early departures, non-participation, or non-adherence to dress code will count as a tardy.
-Two tardy records will equal one absence for the semester.
-Arriving or leaving more than 30 minutes before the scheduled start or end of the class will count as a full absence.
+- Late arrivals, early departures, non-participation, or non-adherence to the dress code will count as a tardy.
+Two tardy records will equal one absence. - Arriving more than 30 minutes late or leaving more than 30 minutes early will count as a FULL absence.